Cameron lines up pensions expert as minister

 LONDON Prime Minister David Cameron said on Saturday that he would appoint a well-known pensions expert, Ros Altmann, as a financial services minister if he returns to power after next month's election.

 Altmann, 59, frequently comments in British media on pensions and has worked as an advisor to Cameron's government and that of Tony Blair.
-She is also a former director-general of Saga Group (SAGAG.L), which provides insurance and travel services to over-50s.
+She is also a former director-general of Saga Group, which provides insurance and travel services to over-50s.

 Pension reform has been a major policy for Cameron's government, which has removed some of the restrictions on how older people can cash in their personal pension savings.
 Critics of the plan have warned that some pensioners may take decisions that leave their long-term finances at risk.